Aden-Q/memory-pool/README.md

 Simply open memorypool.sln in **Visual Studio 2017—>Generate a solution—>Run**

-Or you can build with source code and head file but feasibility may can't be guranteed.
+Or you can build with source code and head file but feasibility may not be guranteed.